iamFIREcracker/tmux-externalpipe/README.md

 # Tmux externalpipe

-Easily pipe Tmux panes content into an external command of choice.
+Easily pipe Tmux panes content into an external program of choice.

 # Background

 Heavily inspired by `st`'s [externalpipe](https://st.suckless.org/patches/externalpipe/) patch,
-`tmux-externalpipe` lets you define mappings to pipe the content of the current Tmux pane into an external command of choice.
+`tmux-externalpipe` lets you define mappings to pipe the content of the current Tmux pane into an external program of choice.

 I am fond of similar plugins such as [tmux-urlview](https://github.com/tmux-plugins/tmux-urlview) or